 Here are eight of the tiniest cats in the world along with the circumstances that cause them to become so small in the first place.

 8. Genetta: The Smallest Cat Breed Still in the Prototype Phase

-The Bengal cat was first bred in 1963 as an attempt to create a domestic breed with the markings and facial structure resembling a wildcat — but this relatively recent breed is already in the process of creating a miniaturized version of this cat.
-But to make things even more confusing, the aesthetic point of reference for this breed is a genet, which technically isn’t even a cat at all.
-Despite that, the genetics for the Genetta is a purely feline combination of munchkins, Bengals, and savannahs.
+The Bengal cat was first bred in 1963 as an attempt to create a domestic breed with the markings and facial structure resembling a wildcat.
+Creators of this relatively recent breed are already in the process of creating a miniaturized version of this cat.
+To make things even more confusing, the aesthetic point of reference for this miniaturized Bengal cat is a genet, which isn’t even a cat at all.
+The genet is an entirely separate species that resembles a cat.
+Despite their looks, the genetics for the Genetta is a purely feline combination of munchkins, Bengals, and savannahs.

 The first member of the breed was born in 2006, and it has yet to be recognized by any of the major Cat Fanciers associations.
 As one of the newest designer breeds to be introduced, the genetta is both one of the rarest and one of the most expensive cats that stay small available today.

 7. Rusty-Spotted Cat: The Tiniest Cats in the Wild